EmreAdabag/Poko-the-big-red-bot/README.md

-should be fixed - stupid bug that breaks tournaments: CONNECT_LOGIN_INFO is within the lsit, not top level -little thing to show relevant hands should be fixed -how do rebuys work ( PLAY_BUYIN_INFO? probabaly not) should be implemented - show previous actions on current hand -fix bbwpohh
+should be fixed - stupid bug that breaks tournaments: CONNECT_LOGIN_INFO is within the lsit, not top level -little thing to show relevant hands should be fixed -how do rebuys work ( PLAY_BUYIN_INFO? probabaly not) -fix bbwpohh

 tournament